Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
-Fluid mass balance for olf areas using shp file by layer !
+Fluid mass balance for

 --------------

-|

 #. **filename** Name of the ArcView shapefile without the file
    extension.